devbenops/common-wordpress-docker/README.md

 # common-wordpress-docker
-Clone this repo and and edit or add files to wordprss,and use with docker
+Clone this repo and and edit or add files to wordpress,and use with docker

 ### Dockerfile##########
 The Dockerfile is based on ubuntu image and added php,mysql and apache, necessary to run a wordpress website